judithsanchez/scoutly/memory-bank/progress.md

 ### Known Issues

-None currently reported
+1. Missing selectors for several companies in seedCompanies.ts
+   - Many companies have empty selector strings
+   - Need to verify and add correct selectors for careers pages

 ## Next Steps 🎯

 ### Short Term

+1. Verify and add missing selectors in seedCompanies.ts
+   - Research each company's careers page structure
+   - Test selectors using new error handling system
+   - Update companies with verified selectors
-1. Monitor database performance with actual usage
+2. Monitor database performance with actual usage
-2. Consider adding indexes for frequent queries
+3. Consider adding indexes for frequent queries
-3. Implement query caching if needed
+4. Implement query caching if needed

 ### Medium Term